sunny/actor/README.md

 end
 ```

-Any keys you add to `fail!` will be added to the context, for example you could
+Any keys you add to `fail!` will be added to the result, for example you could
 do: `fail!(error_type: "validation", error_code: "uv52", …)`.

 ## Play actors in a sequence

-You should aim for your actors to be small, single-responsibility actions in
-your application.

-To help you do that, an actor can use `play` for calling other actors:
+To help you create actors that are small, single-responsibility actions, an
+actor can use `play` to call other actors:

 ```rb
 class PlaceOrder < Actor